AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Conserving biodiversity is one of the biggest challenges brought by climate change.
 AI offers solutions for improving biodiversity monitoring and conservation.

-Technologies such as neural networks, computer vision, and satellite vision can help researchers detect animals in images, and to identify specific animals within a species.
-Researchers can monitor animals such as birds, amphibians, cetaceans, and even fishes and analyze the data through machine-learning tools.9
+Technologies such as neural networks, computer vision, and satellite vision can help researchers detect animals in images and identify specific animals within a species.
+Researchers can monitor animals such as birds, amphibians, cetaceans, and even fish and analyze the data through machine-learning tools.11

 With these technologies, scientists can make:

-• analyze the climate change’s impact on animals in real-time.
+• Analyze climate change’s impact on animals in real-time.

-Real life example: Wildbook uses neural networks and computer vision algorithms to find and count animals in pictures and to identify individual animals within a group.
-With this knowledge, wildlife population sizes can be estimated more accurately.10
+Real-life example: Wildbook uses neural networks and computer vision algorithms to find and count animals in pictures and to identify individual animals within a group.
+With this knowledge, wildlife population sizes can be estimated more accurately.12

 Wildbook’s vision on sustainability.